Skip to main content

 RSS Feed for Aggregators

-Job boards get traffic from job aggregators (Indeed, LinkedIn, Google for Jobs).
-Provide an RSS/XML feed:
+Job boards get meaningful traffic from job aggregators (Indeed, LinkedIn, Google for Jobs).
+Provide a standard RSS/XML feed from day one:

 // app/feed.xml/route.ts